-2011's "New 52" is DC's third major reboot, following the Flashpoint event.
-(There were two other Cosmic Retcons — with Zero Hour and Infinite Crisis / 52 — but they were largely cosmetic.)
+2011's "New 52" is DC's second major reboot, stemming from the Flashpoint event that resulted in a Cosmic Retcon, turning what had become a Crapsack World Alternate Timeline into a Close-Enough Timeline.
+(There were two other previous Post-Crisis Cosmic Retcons — with Zero Hour: Crisis in Time! and Infinite Crisis / 52 — but they were largely cosmetic.)
 In the wake of The Flash messing with the Timey-Wimey Ball, DC canceled all their ongoings (even Action Comics and Detective Comics) and launched 52 new titles in their place.
 In this new continuity, superheroes have only emerged publicly in the last five years or so, with many only beginning to show up now.
 Even so, many major prior storylines are still canon, at least in Broad Strokes.
-Vertigo Comics and Wildstorm characters have also been incorporated into this new continuity.
+Certain Vertigo Comics and WildStorm characters have also been incorporated into this new continuity.

 Justice League and other DCU